This post may contain affiliate links. See my disclosure policy.

 - Vanilla extract.
 For flavor.

 - Flour.
 You don’t need much flour, so use what you have on hand or one that you like.
-I used generic all-purpose flour.
+I used all-purpose flour.

-How to make buttermilk pie
+How to make southern buttermilk pie

 Frequently asked questions